Clinical Excellence

 RDA Sr

-Named after the MGH neurologist, Raymond D. Adams (of Victor, Adams, and Ropper, Principles of Neurology), the MGH RDA service is comprised of three junior residents, a senior resident and attending, and a nurse practitioner.
+Named after the MGH neurologist, Raymond D. Adams (of Victor, Adams, and Ropper, Principles of Neurology), the MGH RDA service is comprised of junior neurology residents, rotating pediatric neurology residents, a nurse practitioner, a senior resident and an attending.
 The senior resident and attending supervise and organize the team.
-The service admits mainly non-vascular neurological cases and uncomplicated TIA cases.
-Typically there are 15-25 patients on the service at any time.
+The service admits non-vascular neurological cases.
+Typically, there are 15-25 patients on the service at any time.
 Typical cases include epilepsy, demyelinating disease, neuro-ID cases, movement disorders and unusual diagnoses (neurological 'Zebras and Unicorns').
 About 25% of the patients are referred from institutions around the world, and many New England Journal neurology CPC cases come from this service.
-The senior resident takes call no call during this rotation.
+The senior resident takes no call during this rotation but is on service every other weekend.

 Subspecialties Senior

-Like the NM2 version of this rotation, the NM3 spends one block in outpatient subspecialty clinics, including behavioral neurology, epilepsy, movement disorders, MS, neuromuscular, neuro-otology, neuro-oncology, and neuro-ophthalmology.
-Call for the NM3 resident involves rounding on the RDA patients every other weekend and MGH senior level overnight call every other Sunday night.
+Like the NM2 version of this rotation, NM3s will rotate through outpatient subspecialty clinics, including behavioral neurology, epilepsy, movement disorders, MS, neuromuscular, neuro-otology, neuro-oncology, and neuro-ophthalmology.
+The NM3 resident on this rotation will serve as the CMF ward senior resident every other weekend.

 VA Sr

 During this block, the NM3 resident has the opportunity to hone their electrodiagnostic skills by reading EEGs and spending time in the epilepsy clinics at the Boston VA Hospital at Jamaica Plain.
-There is no call or weekend responsibility during this rotation.
+There is one night of call as the overnight in-house senior resident at MGH during this rotation.

 Residents, students, and several faculty routinely attend morning report at BWH and MGH to join in a wide-ranging discussion about a few cases, with an emphasis on high-yield, practical teaching points.
 Daily at noon there is a didactic lecture or chief’s rounds with a selected patient.
 Two-thirds of these talks are given by faculty that are often considered some of the best clinician-educators or researchers in the field.
 The remainder are prepared by senior residents, who use the opportunity to research and present topics in neurology that fascinate them most.
 These sessions are video-conferenced between BWH and MGH, streamed online so residents on away electives can join,and recorded and cataloged for future reference.
 In addition to morning report and noon conferences, the remainder of the week is filled with Grand Rounds lectures and countless other optional teaching conferences in every subspecialty of neurology.